flash62au/EngineDriver_Home/docs/operation/faq.rst

 |todo|

+See the Web Throttle view

+See the Web Throttle view preference

 <also point to the swipe up option>

-Changing the loco selection screen
+Loco selection screen
 --------------------------------------------

 |todo|